msogloblinsky/Easy-PSAP/snakemake_apply_PSAP/README.md

 Once the conda environmenet with Snakemake installed is setup and activated, the user can modify the configuration file according to the desired input files and parameters, and run the pipeline.
 The VEP software is used for the vcf file annotation, without the need to install VEP on the machine thanks to the conda package manager.
 The necessary files for annotation are (cf next paragraph):
-* VEP cache and FASTA
+* VEP cache and FASTA (for the version 107 of VEP, which is the one currently used in the pipeline)
 * CADD score files for SNVs and InDels

 ### 1. Configure the pipeline